jorishermans/locale.dart/README.md

-# locale
+# locale.dart

-A library for Dart developers.
-It is awesome.
+A library that represents a locale

 ## Usage